nikolaihg/arduino-c-cpp-projects/README.md

 ## Overview
 This repository contains various Arduino projects implemented in C and C++ to explore embedded programming concepts.
 The goal is to understand low-level hardware interaction, memory management, and efficient code practices for embedded development.

-Since the goal is to learn C & C++ for embedded systems, some of the projects also contain a version of the code written in the Arduino language (.ino).
+Since the goal is to learn C & C++ for embedded systems, some of the projects also contain a version of the code written in the Arduino language (.ino) as aprototype for ease of rewrites.

 ## Compiling and uploading
 Each of the c/c++ projects contains a makefile that can be used to compile, upload and clean the projects.